SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 ### Log back in again with btp login

 Session tokens, which are used to authorize btp CLI calls, are not stored in the configuration file.
 They're stored in a directory within `$HOME/.cache/.btp/`, in a session file that's readable only by you.
-The exact location depends on the path to your configuration file (the directory name is a hash of that path), so now we've moved that, we need to log in one more time, to have a new session token stored in a new directory within `$HOME/.cache/.btp/`.
+The exact location depends on the path to your configuration file (the directory name is a hash of that path), so now we've moved that, we need to log in one more time to have a fresh session token stored in a new directory within `$HOME/.cache/.btp/`.

 👉 Log in again: